unoplatform/uno/doc/articles/uwp-vs-winui3.md

 # WinUI 3 and Uno Platform

 WinUI 3 is the [next generation of Microsoft's Windows UI library](https://docs.microsoft.com/en-us/windows/apps/winui/).
-Scheduled for release in 2021, it succeeds the UWP XAML framework.
+Scheduled for release in 2021, it succeeds the UWP XAML framework as Microsoft's actively-developed native UI platform.

 Since WinUI 3 and UWP XAML are very similar in their API, Uno Platform offers compatibility with both.
 This article goes further into the differences and how they apply to Uno.